 Students may choose from the concentration areas listed below to complete elective courses for graduation requirements.
 Please work with your advisor to determine the appropriate concentration for your area of interest.
-Students who do not select a concentration area will need to choose at least 7 additional elective course credits, 5 of which must be 300-499 level.
+Students who do not select a concentration area will need to choose at least 7 additional elective course credits.
+5 of which must be 300-499 level.

-TRIBAL CASINO MANAGEMENT Credits HRCM 111 Introduction to Casino Management (NE) 5 HRCM 285 Leadership and Financial Management (NE) 3 Choose 5 credits of additional electives at the 300-499 level 5 TRIBAL ENTREPR RENEURSHIP Credits BUAD 121 Personal and Small Business Finance (NE) 3 BUAD 135 Small Business Management (NE) 3 Choose 5 credits of additional electives at the 300-499 level 5 Public and Tribal Administration Credits PTAD 210 Principles of Planning (NE) 3 PTAD 220 Public Policy Process (NE) 3 PTAD 230 Tribal Organizational Theory and Development (NE) 3 Choose 5 credits of additional electives at the 300-499 level 5 5 TOTAL DEGREE REQUIREMENTS, TRANSFER OPTION180-187
+Tribal Casino Management Credits HRCM 111 Introduction to Casino Management (NE) 5 HRCM 285 Leadership and Financial Management (NE) 3 Choose 5 credit ts of additional electives at the 300-499 level 5 Tribal Entrei PRENEURSHIP Credits BUAD 121 Personal and Small Business Finance (NE) 3 BUAD 135 Small Business Management (NE) 3 Choose 5 credits of additional electives at the 300-499 level 5 Public and Tribal Administration Credits PTAD 210 Principles of Planning (NE) 3 PTAD 220 Public Policy Process (NE) 3 PTAD 230 Tribal Organizational Theory and Development (NE) 3 Choose 5 credits of additional electives at the 300-499 level 5 TOTAL DEGREE REQUIREMENTS, JUNIOR ENTRY OPTION 180-187